Make These Fall Skin Care Swaps For Glowing Skin All Season Long

 And then, one must factor in the shifts in weather which can take a toll on the skin quicker than one might think.
 Come fall, the dermatologist says many can begin to see their skin becoming dry, flaky, or more sensitive.
 “Especially for those with seasonal allergies, they may even notice conditions like eczema flaring,” Dr. Weng adds.
 “The cooler weather, use of indoor heaters, and other environmental irritants can all disrupt the protective barrier of the skin and make it more sensitive and prone to rashes.”

-Adding to that, Dr. Hope Mitchell, founder and CEO of Mitchell Dermatology, explains that as we’re transitioning to fall, the dryer air draws moisture right out of the skin.
+Adding to that, Dr. Hope Mitchell, M.D., board-certified dermatologist and founder and CEO of Mitchell Dermatology in Perrysburg, Ohio, explains that as we’re transitioning to fall, the dryer air draws moisture right out of the skin.
 “Cooler weather may strip the skin’s protective barrier, creating breaks in the outer layer that allow water to escape and irritants to settle into the skin,” she explains.
 “It’s not just about the changes on the skin that you can see like red breakouts and flaky, cracked skin, but also the discomfort you may feel, such as burning, itching, and tingling during the cooler months.”

 To address these skin issues, ahead, experts share how to transition your skin care routine from summer to fall.
-Hello fall, goodbye dry skin.
+Hello autumn, goodbye dry skin.

 Treat Sun Spots

-When it comes to treating sun spots, Dr. Garshick says fall is a great time to transition your skin care to incorporate ingredients that work to lighten and brighten the skin — which can include antioxidants like vitamin C, exfoliating acids, retinoids, and other lightening ingredients, such as kojic acid.
+When it comes to treating sun spots, Dr. Marisa Garshick, M.D., a board-certified dermatologist in New York City, says fall is a great time to transition your routine to incorporate ingredients that work to lighten and brighten the skin — which can include antioxidants like vitamin C, exfoliating acids, retinoids, and other lightening ingredients, such as kojic acid.
 “The fall and winter months are also a great time to incorporate in-office procedures such as chemical peels and lasers to help eliminate any sun damage,” she adds.

 Handle Skin With Care